-Course Code Course Name Category L Т P Credit 195IB2A1CA CORE : INTERNATIONAL MARKETING MANAGEMENT CORE 4 1 ı 4
+Course Code Course Name Category L Т P Credit 205IB2A1CA INTERNATIONAL MARKETING MANAGEMENT CORE 4 1 - 4

-- To study how marketing should fit within the organization of a global business - Understanding the marketing strategies required to remain competitive in the current and future global business - Identify how to use marketing, pricing and personal selling strategies to achieve International Marketing goals
+- How marketing should fit within the organization of a global business. - The marketing strategies required to remain competitive in the current and future global business. - The need of marketing, pricing and personal selling strategies to achieve International Marketing goals

-CO Number CO Statement Knowledge Level CO1 Understand the process of International Marketing and identifying the barriers in International Marketing K2 CO2 Apply the concept of value chain, customer retention and competitive marketing strategies. К3 CO3 Comply the concept of International marketing decisions.
-K3 CO4 Identify the types and latest trends in International marketing K4 CO5 Analyze and evaluate the concepts of International marketing in real time business operations.
+CO Number CO Statement Knowledge Level CO1 Understand the process of International Marketing and identifying the barriers in International Marketing.
+K2 CO2 Apply the concept of value chain, customer retention and competitive marketing strategies. К3 CO3 Comply the concept of International marketing decisions. К3 CO4 Identify the types and latest trends in International marketing.
+K4 CO5 Analyze and evaluate the concepts of International marketing in real time business operations.
 K5